ben-sb/javascript-deobfuscator/README.md

 # General purpose JavaScript Deobfuscator

 A simple but powerful deobfuscator to remove common JavaScript obfuscation techniques.
-I may host it on a website in the future.<br/>
+May host on a website for ease of use in the future.<br/>
+Open an issue if there is a feature you think should be implemented.

 ## Features
 * Unpacks arrays containing literals (strings, numbers etc) and replaces all references to them